 - Let them know the best way to get in touch with you—sure, you’re sending an autoresponse.
 You likely do not want them to respond to this particular email.
 But your canned response should definitely include other options for getting in touch with you to make it clear the lines of communication are open.

-So what exactly should those auto responses look like?
-Here are the top automated responses of 2018 for some inspiration:
+So what exactly should those auto-responses look like?
+Here are the top automated email responses of 2024 for some inspiration:

 1. Give them something to do: